hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/200_Hazelcast_Jet_102_-_Trade_Monitoring_Streaming_Job.md

 source part consists of `ticker-source` that loads stock names (tickers) from a Hazelcast IMap and `generate-trades` that retains this list and randomly generates an infinite stream of trade events.
-A separate vertex is inserting punctuation items needed by the aggregation stage and on the sink side there's another mapping vertex, `format-output`, that transforms the window result items into lines of text.
+A separate vertex is inserting watermark items needed by the aggregation stage and on the sink side there's another mapping vertex, `format-output`, that transforms the window result items into lines of text.
 The `sink` vertex writes these lines to a file.